My structure for this monthly income report is simple.

 Podcasts are very expensive to start (especially if you outsource) but we think it’s worth it and the only way we can scale.
 Plus, the team we have working on it is worth it!
 They’re rock stars and we’re lucky to have them.

-- Check out FIRE Drill Podcast on iTunes, Google Play, and Stitcher
+- Check out FIRE Drill Podcast on Apple Podcasts, Google Play, and Stitcher

 Blogging Income this Month – $1930.90